Poisson Equations with locally-Lipschitz coefficients and Uniform in Time Averaging for Stochastic Differential Equations via Strong Exponential Stability: Introduction

-We specify that, in contexts different from averaging, there are important works in the literature which deal with UiT results, e.g. \cite{flandoli,durmus2020elementary,del2019backward,mischler2013kac,uitEuler} to mention just a few, and the first, second and fourth authors of this paper have been pushing a programme to show how SES is key in proving uniform in time results, in a variety of settings, including convergence of particle systems and numerical methods for SDEs, see e.g. \cite{barr2020fast, criscassdobsonmichela}.
+We specify that, in contexts different from averaging, there are important works in the literature which deal with UiT results, e.g. \cite{flandoli,durmus2020elementary,del2019backward,mischler2013kac,uitEuler, Feng_2021, heydecker2019pathwise} to mention just a few; we also flag up the related \cite{hairer2010simple}, where derivative estimates are used in a vein similar to the present paper.
+Moreover, the first, second and fourth authors of this paper have been pushing a programme to show how SES is key in proving uniform in time results, in a variety of settings, including convergence of particle systems and numerical methods for SDEs, see e.g. \cite{barr2020fast, criscassdobsonmichela, angeli2023uniform}.
 An intuitive explanation of why SES is the key concept is given in Note \ref{Rem: der est for UiT}.